nmshd/documentation/_docs_integrate/50-connector-migration-v2.md

 ## Requests

-With v2 of Enmeshed, there is the new concept of "Requests", which are the new way to exchange Attributes between two Identities.
+With v2 of enmeshed, there is the new concept of "Requests", which are the new way to exchange Attributes between two Identities.
 And you can do a lot more with them.
 We won't go into much detail here, but the following two paragraphs will give you links for further reading.

 **Data Model**